-BACKGROUND opens a ColourPicker dialogue which sets the background colour used for masked images and when in "fit to screen" mode.
+BACKGROUND opens a ColourPicker dialogue which selects the background colour PrivateEye will use for masked images and also when in "fit to screen" mode.
 If NONE is chosen for the colour then a checkered background will be used.

 Sprite Choices